-Anyway, my name is Arie.
+Anyway, my name is Arie M. Prasetyo.
 I’m a citizen of the great nation of Indonesia, as most of you probably would’ve known.
-I was born in the year when David Bowie released the single Heroes and Fleetwood Mac’s masterpiece became the best selling album of the decade.
+I was born in the year when David Bowie released the single Heroes and Fleetwood Mac released their masterpiece that would later became the best selling album of the 70’s.
 It was also the year when the best football club on Earth, for the first time, became the champions of Europe.

 Born in the town of Cimahi of West Java, I grew up in a military complex.
 At the year of my birth, my father just got back from Egypt, serving as a Liaison Officer for the United Nations Emergency Forces, assigned in the Egypt – Israel border.
 And like all children in a military family, I moved a lot.

-In 1984 our family moved to the city of Padang.
+In 1984 our family moved to the city of Padang, just a one hour drive from my paternal ancestor’s home of Pariaman.
 Then in 1986 we moved again to Pematangsiantar, a town on the northeastern part of Sumatra.
 During this time living near to the Malacca Strait, I was exposed for the first time to Western culture,– its music, television, and movies.
 This was achieved by harnessing the waves of Malaysian television channels.
 Kids from my era know Indonesia only had one state-controlled TV channel back then.
 And it was boring.
 So I spent a bulk of my childhood years tuning in to our neighbours’ frequency.

 After four years, our family moved back to Java.
 My father, who was then a colonel, got stationed in the capital.
 But mom, me, and my one and only sister decided to move back to our old house in Cimahi, where I went to junior high.
 I spent my high school in the best high school in Bandung*, SMA 5.
 As an introvert (I really am), I mostly spent my time in the library and in music studios with my bandmates.
-Books and music have been a big part of my life for as long as could remember.
+Books, and music have been a big part of my life for as long as could remember (as well as television and video games).
+I still have vivid recollections of the moments I heard a particular music or band.
 It was also in my high school library that I first met the love of my life, the woman of my world, the mother of my children.

 A song I wrote for my high school band